 When I think of Bay St. Louis, I think of VIBRANT ART, LIVE MUSIC, BEAUTIFUL BEACHES, GREAT FOOD, and FUN!
 Downtown BSL, also known as “Old Town,” is bright, inviting, lively, and a little quirky.
 Many Old Town residents are second-home owners from the New Orleans and Metairie Louisiana areas.
 You will find a strong New Orleans influence in the music, food, and art throughout the town.
 With a less than 1-hour proximity to New Orleans, gorgeous beaches, and an abundance of canal, river, and bayfront properties, many second/vacation home buyers from all over find their way to the area.

-Bay St. Louis locals are typically laid back, relaxed and well versed on the simple pleasures in life.
-Great food, good cocktails and a fishing culture that attracts sportsmen to the area from all over the country makes BSL a truly unique place to get away for a weekend, a vacation or a lifetime.
-While people here are not exactly “no shirt, no shoes, no problem”, you likely won’t find most of them in a suit and tie anytime soon!
+Bay St. Louis locals are typically laid back, relaxed, and well-versed in life’s simple pleasures.
+Great food, good cocktails, and fishing culture that attracts sportsmen to the area from all over the country make BSL a truly unique place to get away for a weekend, a vacation, or a lifetime.
+While people here are not exactly “no shirt, no shoes, no problem,” you likely won’t find most of them in a suit and tie anytime soon!

-Old Town is also known for its many festivals throughout the year but one of the things they are best known for, “Second Saturday”, happens every month.
-On the second Saturday of the month, art galleries take their art to the streets, restaurants offer food and drink specials and the air is filled with live music from many local bands playing throughout the area.
-The community is filled with shoppers and visitors browsing, eating and drinking.
+Old Town is also known for its many festivals throughout the year, but one of the best-known things for “Second Saturday” happens every month.
+On the second Saturday of the month, art galleries take their art to the streets, restaurants offer food and drink specials, and the air is filled with live music from many local bands playing throughout the area.
+The community is filled with shoppers and visitors browsing, eating, and drinking.
 These people know how to enjoy life!